When does Google change its search algorithm?

 While you may be familiar with some of Google’s largest algorithm updates over the last few years, such as Panda, Penguin, Bert, Fred, and Core Updates, Google actually updates its search algorithm every day—every minute in fact.

 Google’s search engine uses a “core algorithm” to crawl and maintain its rankings on search results pages.
 Google updates it around 500 times a year and generally these tend to be small updates.
-Unfortunately, to the dismay of many SEOs and webmasters, Google will make a major update (i.e. Google Panda or Google Penguin) once in awhile that will affect almost everyone.
+Unfortunately, to the dismay of many SEOs and webmasters, Google will make a major update (i.e. Core Updates, Google Panda or Google Penguin) once in awhile that will affect almost everyone.